Who can participate?

 Green Cart Pilot program for apartment buildings and townhouse complexes

-Over 30 buildings (over 2,000 units) are participating in this pilot program.
+Approximately 30 buildings are participating in this pilot program.
 Green carts are placed beside the existing blue and grey recycling carts, creating an "eco depot".
 Each resident receives a handy kitchen container to help store and carry organics to the green carts.
 The organics collected are the same as for the Green Bin program: all food scraps, paper materials (e.g. greasy pizza boxes, shredded paper, paper coffee cups), and other items (e.g. hair and pet waste).

 The pilot program will be monitored until a multi-residential waste management strategy is developed.
 See this report for details (starting on page 123).